Eyelid Surgery (Blepharoplasty)

 - Loss of eyelid tone or “snap”, resulting in drooping of the lower eyelid and increased show of the soft tissues that are normally hidden by the eyelid.
 The net result of these changes is a sad or tired appearance of the eyelids.
 The on-going bulging of lower eyelid fat and skin can contribute to chronic swelling, that often worsens as the day progresses.

-If Dr. Zemmel determines you to be a good candidate for blepharoplasty after the initial consultation, he will provide detailed pre-operative instructions in preparation for your surgery.
+If your surgeon determines you to be a good candidate for blepharoplasty after the initial consultation, they will provide detailed pre-operative instructions in preparation for your surgery.

 Upper Eyelid Surgery